MisModding/MisServer-101/README.md

 [SEE BELOW] g_gameRules_faction3_equip = ""

 ### Faction Equip management
 Factions can also have 'equip' (-ment), items with which anyone inside that factions spawns (after they respawn, of course).
-This system has some nuances to it that not many people know, so I'll delve into them here.
+This system has nuances to it that not many people know, so I'll delve into them here.

-Firstly, the order in which items are put in MATTERS.
+The order in which items are put in MATTERS.
 As an example, if you put `"AT15;STANAGx30"`, the magazine will already be in the weapon once you respawn.
 However, if you switch these around to `"STANAGx30;AT15`, the magazine will go into the first CLOTHING slot available (if none are free or none exist, it wont appear altogether).
 This also works for clothing items, like so: `"DuffelBagTan;Rags;FannyPackGreen"` *(this will put the Rags into the DuffelBagTan)* and `"FannyPackGreen;9mmx30;DuffelBagTan;Rags"` *(this will also put Rags into the DuffelBagTan and the 9mmx30 into the FannyPackGreen)*.

 Keeping this in mind, you can build fairly diverse systems with different factions for people who want to PvP and those who dont.
 One notice - you CANNOT leave or join another faction after you've already joined one, unless you have a mod that allows that.